szelezsan/juditscoffeeden/README.md

 The website was tested across Iphone 11 Pro, Ipad, Samsung phone, a very large monitor with 1920px width, and a Macbook air laptop.

 18. Code Validation
+All html and css codes are validated there are no error or warnings.